LahkLeKey/Where-Winds-Meet-Midi-Player/README.md

 - **Remember window position** - App remembers where you placed it
 - **Large library support** - Optimized metadata caching for 10,000+ MIDI files
 - **Band Mode** - Play together with friends (⚠️ experimental)
+- **QWERTZ keyboard support** - Toggle in Settings for German/Austrian keyboards

 ## How to Use